gilch/hissp/docs/glossary.rst

       `module handle`\ s also have a processing rule in the compiler, but aren't considered special forms.

-   parameters tuple
+   params
    params tuple
-   parameters symbol
    params symbol
-   params
-      The first argument to the ``lambda`` `special form`, typically either a tuple or a `str atom`.
+      The first argument to the ``lambda`` `special form`.
+      It represents the lambda parameters.
+      Typically either a tuple or a `str atom`, but other iterables can work.
-      Also a `macro` argument that becomes one of these.
+      Also a `macro` argument that
+      becomes the whole params argument in a lambda expansion, such as the first argument to `let-from<letQzH_from>` or `any*map<anyQzSTAR_map>`.
+      The equivalent concept is called the “lambda list” in Common Lisp, and the “params vector” in Clojure,
+      but Hissp is made of tuples,
+      not linked-lists or vectors,
+      hence “params tuple” when written with a tuple.

    injection
       Either a `Python injection` or a `Hissp injection`, depending on context.